Elckarow/Better-EMR-Phone/docs/incompatible.rst

 -----

 * The `Quit` button in the `phone` screen has been removed in place of a dismiss-like button.
+* The `pass` phone discussion statement now doesn't do anything, like a regular `pass` statement.
+To wait for a user input, see the `pause` phone discussion statement.

 3.1.1
 -----